 Robert Gilbert: Pastor, civil rights leader, and Baylor’s first African-American graduate

-Pearl Beverly, director of Baylor’s Department of Multicultural Affairs, likes to ask her students, “What three key things happened in 1963?”
+Pearl Beverly, longtime director of Baylor’s Department of Multicultural Affairs, likes to ask her students, “What three key things happened in 1963?”
 They usually can come up with Martin Luther King’s “I Have a Dream” speech and the assassination of John F. Kennedy — but often struggle to think of one more.
 The third, Beverly says, was that on Nov.
 1, 1963, Baylor University’s Board voted to integrate the school.

 After graduation, Gilbert spent three years as the first African-American teacher at a local middle school.
 Here, things were a little different.
 The African-American employees looked up to him as someone who had made it.
 The children, though influenced by their parents’ way of thinking, were developing a distaste for previous generations’ blatant prejudices.
 “Color seldom, if ever, came up in class in a derogatory way,” he said.
 “If race came up and we were discussing race, we just went into it the way it was, and I never did skirt any of these issues.”

 It was around this time that Gilbert began to feel his path change.
 He had gone to Baylor thinking a law degree would be the way to change the injustices around him — but he began to understand the impact he could have on those around him as a pastor.
 “There was a kind of yearning, and there was a kind of something burning in me and pressing me that you must do something, but it wasn’t quite clear,” he said.
 “And it wasn’t until I acknowledged my calling that I got relief from this.”
 So in 1970, he returned to Baylor to get a graduate degree in religion.
-Sadly, failing health eventually prevented him from finishing the program, but during that time, he became assistant director of the university’s Upward Bound program, which helps high school students from low-income families prepare for college.
+Sadly, failing health eventually prevented him from finishing the program, but during that time, he became assistant director of the university’s Upward Bound program, which helped high school students from low-income families prepare for college.